Turn Blue Monday into kick-starting your personal time of light!

 Sabine's style is profound and challenging for body, mind and soul.
 She combines vinyasa (flowing with breath) and holding asanas (postures) to build strength and flexibility with pranayama (breathing techniques), visualization, and meditation.

 The science of Ayurveda, the traditional system of health and longevity, is the backbone of Sabine's teachings.
 Ayurvedic wisdom inspires the class sequence in order to restore the student's prakriti (individual inherent state of homeostasis).
-As part of the Ayurvedic science, Marma - balancing the flow of prana or subtle (electromagnetic) energy by applying pressure on specific vital pionts in the physical body - is also integral to Sabine's classes.
+As part of the Ayurvedic science, Marma - balancing the flow of prana or subtle (electromagnetic) energy by applying pressure on specific vital points in the physical body - is also integral to Sabine's classes.

-ISHTA has a two-fold meaning: In Sanskrit, the word Ishta means "personalized", or "individualized" or - in the rich connotations of the Sanskrit language: "that which resontes with the individual being".
+ISHTA has a two-fold meaning: In Sanskrit, the word Ishta means "personalized", or "individualized" or - in the rich connotations of the Sanskrit language: "that which resonates with the individual being".
 Recognizing the uniqueness of the individual, ISHTA yoga helps you to find your own unique practice that will best fit your individual needs and development.

 ISHTA is also an acronym for Integrated Science of Hatha, Tantra and Ayurveda.
 Hatha is the physical practice of asana, or yoga postures, Tantra is the yogic philosophy acknowledging our inherent perfection, while Ayurveda emcompasses the Indian science of healing.